Early modern Europe: England

+Poland

+In early modern Europe, the Polish-Lithuanian Commonwealth was the largest country with a large population and was very powerful.
+It was the largest semi-democratically governed polity of its time.
+It had low taxes but managed to field thousands of Winged Hussars who composed of nobility who followed Sarmatism.
+The Polish military routinely beat other respectable opponents such as the Ottomans, the Swedes and the Russians.

 Papacy

 The papacy continued to exercise significant diplomatic influence during the Early modern period.
 The Popes were frequently assembling Holy Leagues to assert Catholic supremacy in Europe.
 During the Renaissance, Julius II and Paul III were largely involved in the Italian Wars and worked to preserve their primacy among the Italian princes.
 During the Counter-Reformation, the Papacy supported Catholic powers and factions all over Europe.
 Pope Pius V assembled the Catholic coalition that won the Battle of Lepanto against the Turks.
 Pope Sixtus V sided with the Catholics during the French wars of religion.
 Worldwide religious missions, such as the Jesuit China mission, were established by Pope Gregory XIII.
 Gregory XIII is also responsible for the establishment of the Gregorian calendar.
 Following the Peace of Westphalia and the birth of nation-states, Papal claims to universal authority came effectively to an end.